MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 An instance of placeholder text such as ``{{Firstname}}`` is called predefined dynamic text.
 Before you can use dynamic text, you need to define three pieces of information:

-1. **Data binding**: Where the replacement data for the dynamic text come from (for example, the “firstname” attribute of a “Contact” table).
+1. **Data binding**: Where the replacement data for the dynamic text comes from (for example, the “firstname” attribute of a “Contact” table).
 1. **Label**: How the dynamic text is referred to within the message text (for example, ``{{Firstname}}``).
 1. **Default value**: What text to use if the source data is empty.